 “I don’t select a seat,” says Ford, a photographer based in Columbus, Ohio.
 Though the airlines typically blink when she refuses to pay a fee for an advance seat assignment — often giving her the window seat she wants, anyway — the fees have continued unabated.

 Fees are rampant in the airline industry.
 The ability to check a bag, once included in your ticket price, is extra.
 For the first time, airlines reported that airlines’ total baggage revenue broke the $1 billion mark in the first quarter of 2017.
 It doesn’t matter how often passengers say “no” or try to squeeze an extra-large carry-on into the overhead compartment.
+(Related: Hidden hotel fees are back with a vengeance.
+Here’s how to avoid them.)

 Let’s not forget hotels and their onerous mandatory resort fees.
 My colleague Erica Sandberg recalls staying at a resort in Carlsbad, Calif., years ago.
 When she checked out, the bill was “terribly bloated” with a mandatory resort fee for extras such as high-speed and wireless Internet access in guest rooms, 24-hour access to the fitness center and, most galling, “charges for local and 800-access call connections.”